liaoherui/StrainScan/README.md

 # StrainScan
-Fast and accurate strain-level identification tools based on reference genomes and k-mers
+Fast and accurate strain-level identification tool based on reference genomes and k-mers